MicrosoftDocs/azure-databases-docs/articles/cosmos-db/nosql/quickstart-python.md

 ms.topic: quickstart-sdk
 ms.date: 11/07/2024
 ms.custom: devx-track-python, devx-track-extended-azdevcli
-zone_pivot_groups: azure-cosmos-db-quickstart-env
 appliesto:
   - ✅ NoSQL
 # CustomerIntent: As a developer, I want to learn the basics of the Python library so that I can build applications with Azure Cosmos DB for NoSQL.
 ---

-# Quickstart: Azure Cosmos DB for NoSQL library for Python
+# Quickstart: Use Azure Cosmos DB for NoSQL with Azure SDK for Python

 [!INCLUDE[Developer Quickstart selector](includes/quickstart/dev-selector.md)]

-Get started with the Azure Cosmos DB for NoSQL client library for Python to query data in your containers and perform common operations on individual items.
-Follow these steps to deploy a minimal solution to your environment using the Azure Developer CLI.
+In this quickstart, you deploy a basic Azure Cosmos DB for Table application using the Azure SDK for Python.
+Azure Cosmos DB for Table is a schemaless data store allowing applications to store structured table data in the cloud.
+You learn how to create tables, rows, and perform basic tasks within your Azure Cosmos DB resource using the Azure SDK for Python.

 [API reference documentation](/python/api/overview/azure/cosmos-readme) | [Library source code](https://github.com/azure/azure-sdk-for-python/tree/main/sdk/cosmos/azure-cosmos) | [Package (PyPI)](https://pypi.org/project/azure-cosmos) | [Azure Developer CLI](/azure/developer/azure-developer-cli/overview)